 Eyebrow-skimming wispy bangs

 While a full blunt fringe looks best on thick hair, girls with thinner locks can look absolutely adorable with a wispy version.
-Have it trimmed right above your eyebrows, and part it slightly, following your hair’s normal part, for a carefree, more natural look.
+Have it trimmed right above your eyebrows, and part it casually for a carefree and more natural look.

 Wispy bangs for a pixie cut